HOME

 Any part or portion or section of this website may be copied or reproduced in any manner as long as I am given full credit and a working link back to this site.
 When using forms obtained from this site, please do not remove the copyright information at the bottom, unless and until you receive explicit written permission to do so.

 Disclaimer: While every attempt has been and will be made to keep the information at this website accurate and up-to-date, we do not represent ourselves as experts.
-Even though we use some and/or all of the forms and methods posted here, we do not guarantee that these forms and/or methods are acceptable for your situation(s).
+Even though we have used some and/or all of the forms and methods posted here, we do not guarantee that these forms and/or methods are acceptable for your situation(s).
 For specific legal questions and/or expert assistance we suggest that you contact an attorney.

-Copyright © 1999-2008 Diane Dennis Enterprises All Rights Reserved, exclusive of U.S. Government Works
+All Rights Reserved, exclusive of U.S. Government Works

 Please click here for our privacy policy